-The Section 179 expense deduction is \$18,000 for property placed in service in 1997.
-It was \$17,500 for tax years beginning after 1992 and before 1997.
-It increases to \$18,500 for 1998, \$19,000 for 1999, \$20,000 for 2000, \$24,000 in 2001 and \$25,000 in 2003.
-The expense deduction is phased out for any taxpayer who places over \$200,000 of property in service in any year, with complete phaseout at \$218,000.
+The Section 179 expense deduction is \$18,500 for property placed in service in 1998.
+It was \$18,000 for 1997.
+It increases to \$19,000 for 1999, \$20,000 for 2000, \$24,000 in 2001 and \$25,000 in 2003.
+The expense deduction is phased out for any taxpayer that places over \$200,000 of property in service in any year, with complete phaseout at \$218,500.
 Eligible property is defined as Sec.
 1245 property to which Sec.
 168 (accelerated cost recovery) applies.
 Prior to 1991 only Sec.
 38 property qualified.
 Property must be used more than 50% of the time in the business to qualify.
-General purpose buildings, property acquired from a related person, and certain property leased by non-corporate lessors does not qualify.
-Excluded is property used outside the U.S., property used by tax exempt organizations, property used with furnished lodging, property used by governments and foreigners, and air conditioning and heating units (effective January 1, 1991).
+General purpose buildings, property acquired from a related person, and certain property leased by non-corporate lessors do not qualify.
+Excluded is property used outside the U.S., property used by tax exempt organizations, property used with furnished lodging, property used by governments and foreigners, and air conditioning and heating units.
 When property is acquired by trade, Sec.
 179 deductions may not be claimed on the basis of the trade-in.

-In the case of partnerships, the \$18,000 limit applies to the partnership and also to each partner as an individual taxpayer.
+In the case of partnerships, the \$18,500 limit applies to the partnership and also to each partner as an individual taxpayer.
 A partner who has Sec.
-179 allocations from several sources could be in a situation where only \$18,000 may be expensed because of the \$18,000 limitation.
+179 allocations from several sources could be in a situation where only \$18,500 may be expensed because of the \$18,500 limitation.
 The same concept applies to S corporations.

 The amount of the Sec.
 179 expense deduction is limited to the amount of taxable income of the taxpayer that is derived from the active conduct of all trades or businesses of the taxpayer during the year.
 Taxable income for the purpose of this rule is computed excluding the Sec.
 179 deduction.
 Any disallowed Sec.
 179 deductions are carried forward to succeeding years.
-The deduction of current plus carryover amounts is limited to \$18,000 in 1997.
+The deduction of current plus carryover amounts is limited to \$18,500 in 1998.